ririhedou/AppRewriting/README.md

 ICC bench: https://github.com/fgwei/ICC-Bench

-**We are currently re-constructing the code for rewriting framework**
+**We are currently re-constructing the code of the rewriting framework**

 The tool will be available at: